hackermd/mutter/README.md

 Passwords are encrypted using [GnuPG](https://gnupg.org/).

 The example below demonstrates how to generate a file that contains the password for the GMAIL account.
 Replace `<password>` and `<identity>` with your password and the name associated with your public key that should be used to encrypt the file, respectively.
+Note: Custom Mutt variables must follow the pattern `my_*`.

 ```None
 cd /tmp